ancatmara/tutorials-eng/cmd_cheatsheet.md

 | Search file | where     |   find, locate |
 | Print list of files and directories| dir |  ls, dir |
 | Help |   help  |  apropos, man, whatis  |

+You can find more useful commands in [this tutorial](https://www.codecademy.com/articles/command-line-commands) on Codecademy.

+***

 **Circumflex** ("^") means "Ctrl" (^C = Ctrl + C) on any system.